 The key characteristics of foundation Appaloosas reflect gait, color and endurance.
 The appaloosa gait is a four-beat amble or slow trot with a long forward reach and strong flexing of the pasterns to give a smooth, rocking horse gait.
 The endurance aspect is that this gait can be sustained for hours over many types of terrain, allowing the horse to cover up to twice the mileage per day as standard breeds.
-In keeping with this endurance ability is a relatively small, wiry, athletic build with the height at the withers of about 13.5 to 14.5 hands and never more than 15.
+In keeping with this endurance ability is a relatively small, wiry, athletic build with the height at the withers of about 14.2 – 16 hands.
 The color pattern includes the full leopard and blanket patterns with prominent spots, and striped hooves, white sclera and freckling around the genitals and muzzle.

 The Appaloosa horse is thus a breed distinct from all of the many others that now inhabit the Americas.
 After nearly being exterminated along with the native tribe that developed it, the Appaloosa heritage survived in bits and pockets in Canada and on ranches scattered around Oregon, Idaho and Montana.
 The inception of the Appaloosa Horse Club in 1938 reflected a widespread interest in the breed, but it was heavily influenced by non-native objectives for the breed, including racing and rodeo, showing at halter and stock horse use more suited to quarter horse breeding.
 The next 40 to 50 years saw a general expansion of the herd and popularity of the Appaloosa, but also the introduction of many non-breed characters such as heavy mane and tail, strong chest and heavy muscling, inappropriate small hooves with respect to body size, and loss of strong coloring, replacing it with simple snowflake speckling or roaning.